 Limited companies must fulfil a number of statutory filing and reporting requirements for Companies House and HM Revenue and Customs (HMRC).
 As a company director, you are legally responsible for maintaining these statutory duties, which include:

-- Sending an annual confirmation statement (formerly called an annual return) to Companies House at least once a year.
+- Sending an annual confirmation statement to Companies House at least once a year.

 - Preparing financial accounts for Companies House.

 - Notifying Companies House about changes to company details.

 - Filing Company Tax Returns and annual accounts with HMRC.